Davxci/Easy-OpenWRT-Builder/README.md

 ## 🛠️ Prerequisites

 **Any recent x86 Debian-flavored OS with the sudo package installed should be fine**.
-- All image building dependencies are automatically installed on first run _(hence sudo package requirement)_.
+- All image building dependencies are automatically installed on first run.
 - Windows subsystem for Linux users have additional steps.
 See here: https://openwrt.org/docs/guide-developer/toolchain/wsl
 - If building old OpenWRT versions (< = 19.x), using a Linux distro from the same era will save you many troubles with python build machine prerequisities.